-Easy to Use Automation
+Easy to use automation

-Improve Visibility and Control
+Improve visibility and control

-AWS Systems Manager helps you easily understand and control the current state of your resource groups.
-With Systems Manager, you can view detailed system configurations, operating system patch levels, software installations, application configurations, and other details about your environment through the Systems Manager dashboard.
+Using AWS Systems Manager, you can discover applications, view operations data (e.g. deployment status, Amazon CloudWatch alarms, resource configurations, and operational issues), and perform remedial actions in the context of an application.
+You can request operational changes using predefined approval workflows, and audit each change after it has been completed.
+You can then view detailed system configurations, operating system patch levels, software installations, application configurations, and other details about your environment through the Systems Manager Explorer and Inventory dashboards.
 Systems Manager is integrated with AWS Config so you can easily view changes across your resources as they occur over time.

-Maintain Security and Compliance
+Maintain security and compliance

 AWS Systems Manager helps maintain security and compliance by scanning your instances against your patch, configuration, and custom policies.
 You can define patch baselines, maintain up-to-date anti-virus definitions, and enforce firewall policies.
 You can also remotely manage your servers at scale without manually logging in to each server.
-Systems Manager also provides a centralized store to manage your configuration data, whether its plain text, such as database strings, or secrets, such as passwords.
+Systems Manager also provides a centralized store to manage your configuration data, whether it's plain text, such as database strings, or secrets, such as passwords.
 This allows you to separate your secrets and configuration data from code.